ELMA365 Store solutions / Active Directory/LDAP

 How it works

 The system administrator connects an AD/LDAP server to ELMA365 using the server address, login and password.
-Then, he or she defines the correspondence between ELMA and AD/LDAP fields and a database synchronization interval.
-The AD/LDAP server is added to the Integration list.
+Then, they define the correspondence between ELMA and AD/LDAP fields and the database synchronization interval.
+The AD/LDAP server is added to the integration list.

-The users can be imported directly to ELMA365.
-Then, the employees will be able to log in using their username and password from the system from which they were imported.
+Users can then be imported directly to ELMA365.
+After that, the employees will be able to log in using their usernames and passwords from the system they were imported from.

 Configuration